Normal Gossip

 Normal Gossip is a podcast produced by Defector Media and Radiotopia.
 Created by Kelsey McKinney and Alex Sujong Laughlin and hosted since 2024 by Rachelle Hampton, the program features listener-contributed gossip stories that are anonymized and narrated alongside a guest, usually a comedian or journalist.

-Named one of the best podcasts of 2022 by Vulture, Time, The Atlantic and Here & Now, Normal Gossip has released seven seasons and garnered more than 10 million listens.
+Named one of the best podcasts of 2022 by Vulture, Time, The Atlantic and Here & Now, Normal Gossip has released nine seasons and garnered more than 10 million listens.

 History

 McKinney, a writer and cofounder of Defector, was inspired to create the podcast during the COVID-19 pandemic, when she missed "the fizzy thrill of overhearing a good story at a bar."
 The pitch was not picked up by any major podcast platforms, so Defector hired Laughlin to produce the show as a freelancer.

 The show launched in early 2022, quickly attracting thousands of listeners per episode.
 In April 2023, it joined Radiotopia, a network of indie podcasts administered by PRX.
 In summer 2023, the show produced a series of live events across the United States.